Jenny Marcroft: Out of Parliament, 2020-2023

 In late January 2021, Marcroft along with fellow former MP Tracey Martin left New Zealand First, expressing skepticism that the party would be able to contest the next general election and opining that the party needed to rebuild and return to its roots.
 She then subsequently joined the Labour Party.
 By October 2022 Marcroft was involved with New Zealand First again and was an attendant at the party's annual conference in Christchurch.

 Following the 2022 Auckland mayoral election, incoming Auckland Mayor Wayne Brown hired Marcroft as an advisor.

 At New Zealand First's campaign launch for the 2023 general election Marcroft announced the party's proposal to reform Pharmac and increase the medicines budget by 1.3 billion dollars.
 On 16 September 2023 Marcroft was ranked fifth place on New Zealand First's party list and stood in the Kaipara ki Mahurangi electorate.

 Second term, 2023-present

 During the 2023 election, Marcroft came fourth place in the Kaipara ki Mahurangi electorate, gaining 2,531 votes.
 However, she was re-elected to Parliament on the NZ First party list.
 NZ First reentered Parliament, with 6.08% of the popular vote and eight seats.

 Following the formation of the National-led coalition government, she assumed the position of Parliamentary Under-Secretary to the Minister for Media and Communications.

+On 29 January 2024, Marcroft assumed the position of Parliamentary Under-Secretary to the Minister for Oceans and Fisheries.

 In early June 2025, she and National Party MP Greg Fleming received a delegation outside Parliament carrying the 90,000-strong Pawprint Petition calling for a ban on the public sale of fireworks.

+In April 2026, Marcroft's member's bill defining men and women according to their biological sex was drawn from the private member's ballot.
+The proposed Legislation (Definitions of Woman and Man) Amendment Bill would amend the Legislation Act 2019 to define a woman as an "adult human biological female" and man as "adult human biological male."
+The member's bill was the result of two petitions including one coordinated by the conservative Christian advocacy group Family First New Zealand.
+Lawyers Graeme Edgeler and Matt McKillop regarded the proposed bill as unnecessary since existing New Zealand legislation already permitted sex-segregated facilities and sex-differentiated sports.
+The opposition Green Party rainbow issues spokesperson Kahurangi Carter condemned the proposed bill as harmful to the transgender community while Justice Minister Paul Goldsmith said that the bill was not a priority for the National-led coalition government.
+Family First founder Bob McCoskrie expressed support for the proposed bill, saying that it could be refined at the select committee stage.
+The bill passed its first reading on 20 May 2026.
+During the first reading, Marcroft argued that the bill would deliver "clarity and consistency" and said that progressive politics had "prioritised ideology over biology."